-• Partner discourse routines: Throughout the program, students often discuss ideas with a partner.
+Partner discourse routines Throughout the program, students often discuss ideas with a partner.
 The purpose of this is to allow for more student-to-student talk and allow the space to practice using science vocabulary.
 Often, these discussions are designed to allow students to share their initial ideas about a topic or discuss experiences they have had related to a topic or idea.

-- Warm-Ups and Daily Written Reflections: The brief written Warm-Up at the beginning of each session (in Grades 6-8) often allows students to reflect on what they already know or have just learned in order to prepare them for what they will learn in the coming session, and is designed to be accessible for all students.
-In Grades K-5, the Daily Written Reflections serve a similar purpose. - Active reading: Active reading encourages students to ask their own questions and make connections between what they read and what they already know.
-This process helps students use their background knowledge to understand what they are reading and generate questions that can lead to new understanding. - Anticipation guides: With an anticipation guide, students learn how to activate their background knowledge, focus their reading, and support statements with textual evidence.
+Daily Written Reflections These reflections allow students to reflect on what they already know or have just learned in order to prepare them for what they will learn in the coming session, and is designed to be accessible for all students.
+Active reading Active reading encourages students to ask their own questions and make connections between what they read and what they already know.
+This process helps students use their background knowledge to understand what they are reading and generate questions that can lead to new understanding.
+Anticipation guides With an anticipation guide, students learn how to activate their background knowledge, focus their reading, and support statements with textual evidence.
 An anticipation guide may help English learners engage with and reflect on key ideas before, during, and after reading.